polypoly-eu/polyPod/README.md

 This will execute a set of test cases using the provided factory.

+The tests are written in a style that allows them to be run under multiple test frameworks.
+We provides you a choice between (currently) Jest, Jasmine, or Mocha for your own tests.
+Please see the module documentation for more details.

 ## Limitations

 * The spec coverage could always be improved.